liatrio/autogov-workflows/README.md

 - `show-summary` (optional, boolean, default: true): Whether to attach a list of generated attestations to the workflow run summary page.
 - `workflow-runner-label` (optional, string, default: 'ubuntu-latest'): The label used for runner/OS selection.
 - `github-token` (optional, string): The GitHub token set throughout the reusable workflow including the composite (build) action.
-- `autogov-version` (optional, string, default: 'v1.1.2'): The autogov version to use for predicate generation.
+- `autogov-version` (optional, string, default: `ff839e23f922e176897232c5b4148dc1d4c1b983`, the v1.3.0 commit): The autogov release tag or full 40-character released commit SHA to use for predicate generation.

 #### `.github/workflows/rw-attest-blob.yaml`